splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/8-rum/1-rebuild-app.md

 weight: 1
 ---

-At the top of the previous code snippet, there is a reference to the file `/static/env.js`, which contains/sets the variables used by the RUM, currently these are not configured and therefore no RUM traces are currently being sent.
+At the top of the previous code snippet, there is a reference to the file `/static/env.js`, which contains/sets the variables used by RUM, currently these are not configured and therefore no RUM traces are currently being sent.

-So, let's run the script that will update variables to enable RUM traces so they can be viewable in the **Splunk Observability Cloud** RUM UI.
-Note, that the Env.js script contains a deliberate Java script error, so we have one detected by Splunk RUM:
+Run the script that will update variables to enable RUM traces so they are viewable in **Splunk Observability Cloud**.
+Note, that the `env.js` script contains a deliberate JavaScript error, that will be picked up in RUM:

 {{< tabs >}}
 {{% tab title="Update env.js for RUM" %}}